Disease/Disorder

 Specific secondary or associated conditions and complications

-It is essential to identify sleep disorders after TBI and stroke, because they can adversely affect quality of life.
-Patients may suffer from excessive daytime somnolence, worsening of depression, and exacerbation of their cognitive impairment.13
+It is essential to identify sleep disorders after TBI and stroke because they can adversely affect quality of life.
+Patients may suffer from excessive daytime somnolence, worsening of depression, and exacerbation of their cognitive impairment.13 For rehab professionals, it is easy to see how sleep disorders can limit progress towards independence.

 Sleep dysfunction has been associated with worse outcomes after stroke.
-In patients with stroke, OSA is correlated with a lower Barthel score at 3 and 12 months, lower rate of discharge to home from inpatient rehabilitation, and higher mortality at 1 year 10
+In patients with stroke, OSA is correlated with a lower Barthel score at 3 and 12 months, lower rate of discharge to home from inpatient rehabilitation, and higher mortality at 1 year.10 Unfortunately, studies demonstrating that correcting OSA results in improved outcomes have not been published.

 Poor sleep, especially OSA, can increase risk for hypertension, coronary artery disease, diabetes, and stroke.
-In a prospective study of stroke rehabilitation patients with a 10-year follow-up period, the risk of death was significantly higher among patients with OSA compared with controls but not among patients with CSA15.
-Another large population-based study show that SDB is associated with recurrent ischemic stroke, but not mortality 16
+In a prospective study of stroke rehabilitation patients with a 10-year follow-up period, the risk of death was significantly higher among patients with OSA compared with controls but not among patients with CSA.15 Another large population-based study shows that SDB is associated with recurrent ischemic stroke, but not mortality.16

 Essentials of Assessment